ncatlab/nlab/script/src/bib_entry/README.md

 Compilation
 -----------

-cp author_contributions.py author_contributions.pyx
+cp bib_entry.py bib_entry.pyx

 #The --embed option causes a main() function to be added to the created C file
-cython author_contributions.pyx --embed
+cython bib_entry.pyx --embed

 #All three of the -I,-L, and -l parameters are needed.
 The -I parameter
 #adds directory in which Python.h can be found.
 The -L parameter adds directory
 #where the libpython3.6m.so library can be found.
 The -l must be the same
 #as the name of the .so file with the 'lib' at the beginning removed.
-gcc -I /usr/include/python3.4m -L /usr/lib64 -l python3.4m author_contributions.c -o author_contributions
+gcc -I /usr/include/python3.4m -L /usr/lib64 -l python3.4m bib_entry.c -o bib_entry

 Environment variables
 ---------------------

-The script relies on the following environment variables being set.
+The script relies on the following environment variable being set.

 NLAB_DATABASE_USER
 NLAB_DATABASE_PASSWORD